marko-nikolic01/used-cars-data-analytics/README.md

 5. **`analyze_vehicle_damage_by_size.py`**: Analyzes vehicle damage based on the size of the vehicle.
 6. **`analyzevehiclepricedistribution`**: Analyzes overall price distribution and price distribution by year.
 7. **`analyzeownercountimpactondaysonmarket`**: Analyzes impact of previous owner count on day on market.
+8. **`analyzevehiclecolorimpactonpriceanddaysonmarket`**: Analyzes impact of vehicle color on price and days on market.
+9. **`analyzebodytypepercity`**: Analyzes evolution of body type distribution in vehicle offers over the years.
+10. **`analyzevehicleage`**: Analyzes average vehicle age trends and age distribution over the years.

 These jobs help transform and enrich the data, making it ready for visualization, reporting, and advanced analysis in the **Curated Zone (Gold)**.